-Jeremy leads McKinsey's Sustainability and Resource Productivity Practice.
-Drawing on deep expertise in renewables, energy efficiency, and environmental finance, he advises private, public, and social sector clients globally.
+Jeremy leads McKinsey's Sustainability and Resource Productivity Practice and is an affiliated principal in the McKinsey Center for Business and Environment.
+Drawing on his expertise in renewables, energy efficiency, and environmental finance, he has worked with private, public, and social-sector clients from around the world.

 “Reducing deforestation: The land-use revolution,”McKinsey on Sustainability and Resource Productivity, Summer 2012 (PDF–340 KB)

-“Resource Revolution: Meeting the world's energy, materials, food and water needs,” McKinsey, November 2011
+“Resource Revolution: Meeting the world's energy, materials, food and water needs,” McKinsey & Company, November 2011

 “A new era for commodities,” McKinsey Quarterly, November 2011

 “The next environmental issue for business: McKinsey Global Survey results,” McKinsey Quarterly, August 2010

 “Economic opportunities in a low-carbon world,” Convention on Climate Change (UNFCCC) newsletter, United Nations Framework, December 2008

 “How climate change could affect corporate valuations,” McKinsey Quarterly, October 2008